 In April of 2015, just seven weeks after Ross’s trial concluded, it was revealed that two federal agents at the core of the Silk Road investigation—DEA agent Carl Force and Secret Service agent Shaun Bridges—were charged with corruption directly related to their involvement in Silk Road.

-It was later disclosed that Bridges was working for the NSA during this time, and that he and Force alerted DPR to the government’s investigation of him, allowing him to set Ross up and slip away.
+It was later disclosed that Bridges was working for the NSA during this time.

 Theft and extortion